chintans1/bento-cash/readme.md

 - [ ] improve styling
 - [ ] store last date of import transactions
 - [ ] beta on testflight
-= [ ] need to sync simplefin accounts with lunch money
+- [ ] need to sync simplefin accounts with lunch money
+- [ ] need to show a way of letting customer choose existing account for importing simplefin account

 we have a provider, allows update of app state itself when updating app state, we need to take in a new API token